jtjacques/mturk-manage/README.md

 Dates and times are shown in the interface in UTC using the [`toUTCString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toUTCString) method.
 When exporting data timestamps are reported using ISO or Amazon equivalent formats.

-Where existing functionality was retained in the official interface, it is not replicated here.
+Where existing functionality was retained in the official interface, it may not be replicated here.
 For example, blocking workers may still be done from the official requester [workers page](https://requester.mturk.com/workers).

-To minimise the number of API calls, the interface caches the HIT and Assignment data for 60 seconds.
-If you do not wish to change the mode of operation, clicking on the appropriate *All* filter will refresh the cache after this time.
-The caching period is configured, in the code, using the `__session['refresh-freq']` field and is indicated in milliseconds.
+To minimise the number of API calls, the interface caches the HIT and Assignment data for 5 minutes.
+If you wish to manually refresh the results, you may click the on screen refresh icon to the right of the search field and assignment filters.

 The tool loads all relevant data on each refresh, and does not paginate the results.
 When managing several hundred tasks or assignments, there may be a small delay in loading the data from the API.
 Loading activity is indicated in the top right of the console.
 The tool has been tested, and is functional, with in excess of 350 active tasks loaded.